ooki/dnd_auction_game/README.md

 # Agents (players)
 See the folder example_agents (on github) for examples on how to create a agent.
     agent_print_info.py
-    agent_linear_prediction.py
-    agent_linear_prediction.py
     agent_tiny_bid.py
+    agent_random_walk.py
+    agent_random_single.py

-NOTE: If playing on a non-local server the agent must set the host in the file.
+NOTE: If playing on a non-local server the agent must set the host&port in the file.

 In general you must implement a make_bid() function that takes the following parameters (see agent_print_info.py for how to parse this info):